AdamWhiteHat/Judge-Jury-and-Executable/README.md

 #### Forensics-level scanning.
 Firstly, the tool creates an entry in the database for each record found in the MFT (master file table--its how NTFS does its record keeping).
 This bypasses file security permissions, file hiding, stealth or obfuscation techniques, file deletion, or timestamp tampering.
-These techniques will not prevent the file from being scanned and catalogued.
+These techniques will not prevent the file from being scanned and cataloged.

 #### Rich, high-level data analytics.